Sonia-96/MyStudyNotes/DatabaseSystem/Database.md

          Note, you must use `c.cid = e.cid` to **correlate** the inner query to the outer query. (we call this **correlated subquery**)

-       - In comparison, the following query will return every sid because the inner query returns TRUE to every row in outer query.
+       - In comparison, the following query will return every sid in students because the inner query returns TRUE to every row in outer query.

          ```sql
          SELECT sid, name